A Guide to Pet Insurance Deductibles

 In this guide, we’ll explain what a pet insurance deductible is, explore the different types, and help you pick the best option for your needs.

-What Is a Pet Insurance Deductible?
+What Is a Deductible in Pet Insurance?

 In pet insurance, a deductible is the amount you must pay before your policy starts covering your veterinary expenses.
 Essentially, it’s the portion of your vet bills that you cover before receiving a reimbursement.